 The minimum and maximum size of a bubble can be customized to enhance its readability.

-A legend is used to provide valuable information for interpreting maps with various colors, shapes, or other identifiers.
+A legend is used to provide valuable information for interpreting maps with various colors, shapes, or other identifiers based on the data and application requirements.

-The position of a legend can be changed or moved to any place inside the maps.
+The position of a legend can be changed or moved to any place inside a map.

 The default size of a legend icon can be customized.